American Express business loans review

-- Sign into your account by entering your user ID and password, or create an account by hitting Create New Online Account.
+- Sign in to your account by entering your user ID and password, or create an account by hitting Create New Online Account.

-- Choose how much you would like to borrow and your loan term — 1 to 3 years — to see what your monthly payments might be.
+- Choose how much you would like to borrow and your loan term — 6 to 36 months — to see what your monthly payments might be.

 - Review the terms and conditions of your loan if approved and sign the promissory note.